-Make-up and nails - all make-up should be natural with no excessive colours, no excessive false eyelashes, no strong eyeliner, no nail extensions.
+Make-up and nails - all make-up should be natural with no excessive colours, no excessive false eyelashes, no strong eyeliner, no nail extensions and fake nails

 Jewellery/Piercings - one small single stud earring in each earlobe is accepted.
 One wristwatch is allowed.